|

 - BATHSHEBA:

-Variant of Hebrew Bathsheba, meaning "daughter of the
+Variant spelling of Hebrew Bath-Sheba, meaning "daughter of the oath."

 - BATHYLLE: